Beware Before the Scare…

-- No alcohol.
+- No Alcohol to be bought onto the site.
 No negotiation.
 Bags will be searched randomly and alcohol confiscated.
 We want you feel the fear, don't numb the experience!

 - Buy your tickets on-line, it's cheaper!
 Don't be dissapointed because you didn't plan before hand and we're all sold out!
 Our monsters are in demand!

 - If you come on an off peak night (typically a weekday night) expect there to be space in between you and the group in front of you (unless of course the group in front of you walks slower than a hoard of zombies).
 Significantly less people attend on weekdays, therefore, we are able to offer a much better pace/spacing for traveling through the haunts.
 This changes on weekday nights the closer we get to Halloween.